Table of Contents

 Graphite is also an open-source monitoring software that is designed to perform reliably on affordable hardware or Cloud infrastructure.
 People use Graphite to track the performance of their resources such as websites, applications, network servers, and more.
 This tool was developed by Chris Davis in 2006 and was released under Apache 2.0 license in 2008.

 Among many strengths, Graphite is known to provide a scalable solution for real-time graphing.
-You can write an application that digests numeric time-series data and sends it to Graphite’s processing backend - carbon that stores the data in its database.
+You can write an application that digests numeric time-series data and sends it to Graphite’s processing backend - carbon which stores the data in its database.
 Then, the data can be visualized through Graphite’s web interfaces.

-If your objective is to monitor your VM resources, using Hosted Graphite will help you to focus on what matters the most by reducing maintenance efforts.
+If your objective is to monitor your VM resources, using Hosted Graphite will help you focus on what matters the most by reducing maintenance efforts.
 MetricFire robust provides hosting services for Graphite software so that users can forget about the logistical burden and pay more attention to the monitoring job itself.

 In this article, we covered what virtual machines are and learned the important monitoring metrics.
 Prometheus or Graphite can help you achieve your monitoring goal and run VM resources smoothly.
 Although they both have powerful monitoring and metrics features, it can be demanding to start setting up and maintaining them by yourself.
 To bring more efficiency to your team, try our Hosted Graphite service.